 Without hilling, some of the potato tubers may work their way to the surface of the soil.
-If they are exposed to sunlight, they will produce solanine (a toxic substance that makes you sick – also found in the green fruit that sometimes grow above ground on potato plants).
+If they are exposed to sunlight, they will turn green and produce solanine.

 Remember to keep your potatoes watered when they are flowering, since maximum tuber formation occurs during this time period.
-Stop watering shortly before harvesting mature potatoes (1 or 2 weeks before harvest), in order to keep the soil dry and prevent rot (dry potatoes will also store better).
+Stop watering shortly before harvesting mature potatoes (1 or 2 weeks before harvest).

 Should I Let My Potato Plants Flower?